Nodal superconducting gap structure in the quasi-one-dimensional Cs$_2$Cr$_3$As$_3$ investigated using $\mu$SR measurements: 4. Conclusions

-The superconducting ground state of the newly discovered superconductor Cs$_2$Cr$_3$As$_3$ with a quasi-one-dimensional crystal structure ($T_{\bf c}\sim$ 2.1(1) K) has been investigated using magnetization and muon-spin relaxation or rotation ($\mu$SR), both zero-field (ZF) and transverse-field (TF), measurements.
-Our ZF $\mu$SR measurements reveal the presence of spin fluctuations below 4 K and the ZF relaxation rate ($\lambda$) shows enhancement below $T_{\bf c}\sim$ 2.1 K, which might indicate that the superconducting state is unconventional.
-This observation suggests that the electrons are paired via unconventional channels such as spin fluctuations, as proposed on the basis of theoretical models.
-Our analysis of the TF $\mu$SR results shows that the temperature dependence of the superfluid density is fitted better with a nodal gap structure than an isotropic $s$-wave model for the superconducting gap.
-The observation of a nodal gap in Cs$_2$Cr$_3$As$_3$ is consistent with that observed in the isostructural K$_2$Cr$_3$As$_3$ compound through TF $\mu$SR measurements.
-Furthermore, from our TF $\mu$SR study we have estimated the magnetic penetration depth $\lambda_{\mathrm{L}} \it{T}_{\bf c}$ = 3.0$\pm$0.2 and $\sigma_{sc}(0)=0.118\pm0.002~\mu$s$^{-1}$ with $\chi^2=0.75$.
-We also tried $\it{s}$-wave and nodal $\it{d}$-wave fits with various fixed values of $\Delta_0$/$k_B _c$ has been observed in superconducting state of Sr$_2$RuO$_4$~\cite{gm}, LaNiC$_2$~\cite{ad1}, Lu$_5$Rh$_6$Sn$_{18}$~\cite{ab1} and Y$_5$Rh$_6$Sn$_{18}$~\cite{ab2}, but above $\it{T} \lambda$ from 4 K (i.e above $T_{\bf c}$) to the lowest temperature is $5 \times 10^{-3}\mu$s$^{-1}$ in Cs$_2$Cr$_3$As$_3$, which is a factor of 20 larger than that observed in K$_2$Cr$_3$As$_3$ ($\Delta\lambda = 2.5 \times 10^{-4}\mu$s$^{-1}$) despite the fact that the ratio of $\it{T}_{\bf c}$ is 0.34.
+In conclusion, we have presented zero-field (ZF) and transverse field (TF) muon spin rotation ($\mu$SR) measurements in the normal and the superconducting state of Cs$_2$Cr$_3$As$_3$, which has a quasi-one-dimensional crystal structure.
+Our ZF $\mu$SR data reveal the presence of spin fluctuations at 4 K, which become stronger passing through the superconducting transition $T_{\mathrm{c}}=2.1$~K, indicating that the spin fluctuations are important for the superconducting state.
+The change of the ZF relaxation rate $\Delta$$\lambda$ from 4 K (i.e above $T_{\bf c}$) to the lowest temperature is $5 \times 10^{-3}\mu$s$^{-1}$ in Cs$_2$Cr$_3$As$_3$, which is a factor of 20 larger than that observed in K$_2$Cr$_3$As$_3$ ($\Delta\lambda = 2.5 \times 10^{-4}\mu$s$^{-1}$) despite the fact that the ratio of the $\it{T}_{\bf c}$'s is 0.34.
 Considering Cs is a larger ion than K we would expect the lattice expansion to lead to reduction in the spin fluctuations in Cs$_2$Cr$_3$As$_3$ when compared to K$_2$Cr$_3$As$_3$, which is not the case and hence remains to be understood.
 From the TF $\mu$SR we have determined the muon depolarization rate in ZFC and FC modes associated with the vortex-lattice.
 The temperature dependence of $\sigma_{sc}$ fits better to a nodal gap model than an isotropic $s-$wave model.
-Further, the value of $\Delta_0/k_{\mathrm{B}}/T_{\mathrm{c}} = 3.0\pm0.2$ obtained from the nodal gap model fit is larger than the 1.764 expected for BCS superconductors, indicating the presence of strong coupling and unconventional superconductivity in Cs$_2$Cr$_3$As$_3$.
-These results are in agreement with our previous finding for K$_2$Cr$_3$As$_3$.
-Considering the possibility of multi-band nature of superconductivity in $A_2$Cr$_3$As$_3$ ($A$ = K, Rb and Cs) one would expect more complex behavior of the gap function and hence the conclusions obtained from our TF $\mu$SR study are in line with this.
+Further, the value of $\Delta_0/k_{\mathrm{B}}T_{\mathrm{c}} = 3.0\pm0.2$ is obtained from the nodal gap model fit, indicating the presence of strong coupling and unconventional superconductivity in Cs$_2$Cr$_3$As$_3$.
+These results are in agreement with our previous findings for K$_2$Cr$_3$As$_3$.
+Considering the possibility of a multi-band nature of superconductivity in $A_2$Cr$_3$As$_3$ ($A$ = K, Rb and Cs), one would expect more complex behavior of the gap function and hence the conclusions obtained from our TF $\mu$SR study are in line with this.
 Further confirmation of the presence of line nodes in the superconducting gap requires $\mu$SR, heat capacity and thermal conductivity investigations of good quality single crystals of Cs$_2$Cr$_3$As$_3$.

 \ \